kunchuntsai/cpp-challenges/src/c/memory/raii_patterns.md

 - Each thread processes and cleans up independently
 - Pool manages thread lifecycle

+**Interview Relevance:** ⭐⭐ - Usually too complex for coding interviews.
+More likely in system design discussions.

 ### 5. Shared Memory with Copy Semantics

 This pattern implements shared memory access with copy-on-read semantics.